sk-zk/TruckLib/README.md

 This will of course expand as time goes on.

 ## Known issues and limitations
-* The library does not calculate the bounding boxes of items, so you'll need to recalculate on load (Map > Recompute map).
+* The library does not calculate the bounding boxes of items, so you'll need to recalculate on load (Map&nbsp;>&nbsp;Recompute map).
 * I've yet to figure out how the game calculates the length of roads etc. What I've come up with is accurate enough to not be too annoying, but you'll notice while editing one of these items that they will slightly change their path as the game recalculates its length.